What’s The Story With Your Morning Wood Glory?

 Not really into the idea of bathing in lava with serial killers after you die?

 Scott Stevens, a devout Mormon if there ever was one, developed the Mastur Plan app to help you avail yourself of your feral fapping ways.
+Once again, this app didn’t last long in the iphone store.

 “Break off friendships with anyone else who is struggling with masturbation.
 Being in their presence will exacerbate your problem.”

-That’s pretty powerful stuff there – next time you meet up with your buddies at the bar and Joe start bragging about how he beat his bishop like it owed him money three times in one day…
+That’s pretty powerful stuff there – next time you meet up with your buddies at the bar and Joe start bragging about how he beat his dick like it owed him money three times in one day…

 …that’s your cue to end the friendship.
+Not because Joe masturbates, but the fact that he’s talking about it.

 Another one of Steven’s top tips: